The Lie group of automorphisms of a Courant algebroid and the moduli space of generalized metrics: Introduction

 One of the first examples of a generalized geometric structure is that of a generalized metric, a maximally positive-definite subbundle.
 Generalized metrics were introduced by Gualtieri \cite{G1} in the context of generalized K\"ahler geometry, and have been recently used to restate some systems of coupled equations in a simpler fashion.
 For instance, field equations originating in supergravity are interpreted as the vanishing of a suitable generalized Ricci tensor \cite{GF}.
 On the other hand, the Strominger system, whose solutions provide, as proposed by Yau \cite{Yau}, a generalization of Calabi-Yau structures, is reformulated as generalized Killing spinor equations \cite{grt}.
 Very recently, special holonomy metrics with torsion have also been described by Killing spinors in generalized geometry \cite{GF2}.
 All these applications arise on Courant algebroids of the form $TM+\ad P+T^*M$, where $P$ is a principal $G$-bundle over the manifold and $G$ is a compact Lie group.
 Odd exact Courant algebroids correspond to $G=\SSS^1$ and their study in this work provides a toy model for future applications.

 Motivated by the applications of the generalized Ricci tensor and generalized Killing spinors, and the fact that generalized Riemannian quantities are natural under the $\GDiff$-action, one is lead to consider the moduli of generalized metrics.
 In this context, the present paper presents two main results.
-The first one concerns the symmetries of the theory, the group of automorphisms of an exact or odd exact Courant algebroid over a compact manifold:
+The first one concerns the symmetries of the theory.

-\begin{theorem} The group $\GDiff$ carries a strong ILH Lie group structure, i.e., it is modelled on an inverse limit of Hilbert manifolds. \end{theorem}
+\begin{theorem} The group $\GDiff$ of automorphisms of an exact or odd exact Courant algebroid over a compact manifold carries a strong ILH Lie group structure, i.e., it is modelled on an inverse limit of Hilbert manifolds. \end{theorem}

 There are many notions of infinite-dimensional Lie group depending on the model space for the underlying manifold.
 Choosing a particular Banach space as a local model for the charts leads to the notion of a Banach Lie group.
 Despite enjoying very nice analytical properties, Banach Lie groups turn out to be too restrictive: a Banach Lie group acting effectively and transitively on a finite-dimensional compact smooth manifold must be finite-dimensional \cite{Om78}.
 On the other hand, Fr\'echet Lie groups give a too large category, a reason being the absence of fundamental results such as the local inverse theorem, Frobenius' theorem or the existence of local solutions to ODEs.
 These considerations motivated the introduction of {\it strong ILH Lie groups} by Omori \cite{Om68} in his study of the group of diffeomorphisms of a compact manifold.
 The existence of a Frobenius' theorem in this category makes strong ILH Lie groups suitable for the study of automorphisms of Courant algebroids.